sivaplaysmC/resume/main.typ

 )

 #pad(top: 10pt)[
-  Cybersecurity enthusiast with a strong focus on binary exploitation and reverse engineering.
+  Cybersecurity enthusiast specializing in binary exploitation and reverse engineering, dedicated to uncovering vulnerabilities and building safer software.
-  Skilled in low-level system analysis to uncover vulnerabilities and strengthen defenses, while committed to ethical research, continuous learning, and contributing to the development of safer software.
 ]

+= Education
+#education(degree: "Bachelor of Computer Science and Engineering", institution: "Rajalakshmi Engineering College", from: "September 2023", to: "Present", grade: "CGPA: 7.89" )

 = Experience